-Here’s the thing about hiking in Jackson Hole: there’s no wrong choice or bad destination.
-All our trails have something special to offer, be it stunning Teton views, access to wildlife, or just serenity in nature.
-And a lifetime of exploring them still isn’t enough.
+Jackson Hole is home to some of the best hiking trails out there.
+All of the hiking trails have something special to offer, be it stunning Teton views, access to wildlife, or just serenity in nature.
+A lifetime of exploring them still isn’t enough.

 “Scat,” which is what naturalists call animal droppings, is cool when wildlife leaves it and gives us a clue that they crossed our path recently.
 It’s less cool when our canine companions leave it on trails for us to run into, or step in.
 It’s not dogs’ fault; they don’t have thumbs.
 Still, dog waste on the trails was once so abundant that it was ruining the nature experience.

 So PAWS of Jackson Hole made it easier to pick up after our pets.
 Since 2001, the nonprofit pet welfare organization has given away 2.4 million Mutt Mitts at 22 stations in and around town.
 That’s 150,000 Mutt Mitts per year.
 There’s a Mutt Mitt station at almost every popular trailhead where dogs are allowed.
 The stations do more than provide the poop bags — they also include designated waste bins just for dog poop.
 So if you see a trash can with the “PAWS of Jackson Hole” label on it, underneath a bag of Mutt Mitts, please let it do its job by not using it for anything but dog waste.
 PAWS has an impressive network of volunteers who work hard to maintain all 75 stations, but it’s a lot of work and they can’t always keep up.
 So if you see an overflowing bin, do them a favor and hold onto your baggie.